 JSON doesn’t allow comments.

 JSON doesn’t allow trailing commas in lists and mappings.

 It has implementations in a number of languages, all licensed under the BSD-3-Clause license:

 This project is a cross-platform Python library providing enhanced functionality for communicating with child processes.
 For more information, see the documentation.

-Django is the leading web application framework for Python.
-Although we are not committers on the Django project, we played an important role in porting Django to Python 3, in such a way that Python 2 and Python 3 could be supported from a single code base.
+Supervisor is a well-known process control system written in Python but used across a very wide range of applications to control groups of OS processes.
+Our staff played an important role in porting Supervisor to Python 3, in such a way that Python 2 and Python 3 could be supported from a single code base.